-You might have a few ideas about what you’d like to do, but you don’t know whether these ideas are realistic or not:
+Maybe you have a few ideas about what path you’d like to pursue, but you don’t know whether these ideas are realistic or not.

-- Is it best to follow your dreams or is it best to be practical?
+- Is it best to follow my dreams or is it best to be practical?

-- Can you change your mind or will you be locked into your career choice?
+- Can I change my mind or will I be locked into my career choice?

 If you’re lucky enough to have a passionate interest, it’s a good place to start exploring the options for what you could do.
 Maybe you love to sing, but you know that your chances of making it as a singer are slim because there’s so much competition.
-What about other jobs where you can take advantage of your musical talents -- maybe as a teacher or as a sound engineer?
+What about other jobs with which you could take advantage of your musical talents?
+Maybe you could become a music teacher or perhaps a sound engineer.

 If you love to perform, you are probably an outgoing person who enjoys being with people.
 These qualities are essential for most sales jobs.
 Cool jobs might be hard to get, but some people are lucky enough to get them.
-Why not you?
+Maybe it can be you?

 How to Get Started

-1. Make a list of 5 - 10 jobs that you’ve thought about.
-If you need more ideas, here’s a long list of different job possibilities.
-Keep in mind that you can always remove and add jobs from the list as you learn more about what you like - and don't like - about them.
+- Make a list of 5 to 10 jobs you’ve thought about.
+Keep in mind that you can always remove and add jobs from the list as you learn more about what you do and don't like about them.

-3. Now that you’ve got your list, take some career tests.
-Compare the results to the list you made.
+- Take some career tests.
+Once you get the results of your career test, you'll be able to compare the results to the list you made.
 If you find a match, it’s a good place to start digging deeper.
 Don’t worry if you get a result you don’t like at all.
-The tests aren’t perfect, and you can just cross off the jobs that have zero appeal to you.
+The tests aren’t perfect and you can cross off the jobs that have zero appeal to you.

-4. Talk to a teacher or guidance counselor.
-This might sound like a weird idea, but a good teacher will likely have some smart things to say about your ideas and your talents.
+- Talk to a teacher or guidance counselor.
+A good teacher will likely have some smart things to say about your ideas and your talents.
 Start the conversation by bringing in your list.
-It will show her or him that you’re serious.
-If you don’t like what the teacher has to say, you don’t have to follow the advice -- but it won’t hurt to hear it.
+It will show your teacher that you’re serious.
+If you don’t like what the teacher has to say, you don’t have to follow the advice.
+But it won’t hurt to hear it.
+Talk to other trusted friends and family members, too.
 The more people you talk to, the more ideas you’ll get.

-5. Learn more about the job by doing some online research.
-Here are some places to find detailed job descriptions.
+- Learn more about the job by doing some online research.
+Some questions you can ask yourself, and seek answers to include:

 - What kind of training do you need to get the job?